Posted by Trish | Posted in Songs & Music | Posted on 05-09-2009

 Do your ears hang low?

 This is a handy way to avoid most poisonous plants when camping and hiking.
-And remember that poison oak and poison ivy are located even in some relatively urban areas, like this patch I found along a trail in Hayward, CA near the Girl Scout cabin in Memorial Park.
+And remember that poison oak and poison ivy are located even in some relatively urban areas.

 According to the American Academy of Dermatology, the saying “leaves of three, beware of me” can help identify poison ivy and oak, a more accurate saying is “leaflets of three, beware of me.”
 Each leaf on poison ivy and poison oak has three smaller leaflets.
 The middle leaflet has a longer stalk than the two on the sides.